-All personnel who could be involved in a SAR operation need to undertake relevant SARspecific training to enable them to adequately perform the role(s) they may be called upon to perform.
+All personnel who could be involved in a SAR operation need to undertake relevant SAR-specific training to enable them to adequately perform the role(s) they may be called upon to perform.
 SAR training can be either organisation specific, or of a multi-agency nature.

-Organisation specific training is delivered within (or on behalf of) one of the SAR organisations, and is usually focussed on teaching specific SAR related skills.
-Multi-agency training is usually delivered as part of the NZSAR Integrated SAR Incident Management Training Pathways, and is primarily focussed on SAR incident management.
+Organisation specific training is delivered within (or on behalf of) one of the SAR organisations and is usually focussed on teaching specific SAR related skills.
+Multi-agency training is primarily focussed on SAR incident management.

-7.2 Exercising
+8.2 Exercising